y-fukuoka-8/API-Screeeeeeeeeen/README.md

-# API-Screeeeeeeeeen
-A repository for managing people with a Flask API and UI
+This repository is empty.
+Any task executed on it should be considered a new capability and needs to be created.